33 Arch Street

 33 Arch Street is a contemporary highrise in the Financial District and Downtown Crossing neighborhoods of Boston, Massachusetts.
 The building was completed in 2004 after three years of construction, which began on June 5, 2001.
-It is tied with the State Street Bank Building as Boston's 27th-tallest building, standing 477 ft tall, and housing 33 floors.
+It is Boston's 27th-tallest building, standing 489 ft tall, and housing 33 floors.
 The 33rd floor is 392 ft above grade and the top of the cooling tower screen is 429 ft above grade.
 It was designed by Elkus Manfredi Architects.

 History

 The builders had proposed a transparent glass building but ran into opposition from the historic Old South Meeting House.

 When the building was completed, it had a hard time finding tenants due to an office space glut and stood vacant upon completion.
 By 2005, 56% of the office space was rented and the average rent on a monthly parking space was $350.

 In March 2010, 33 Arch Street was awarded the LEED Gold designation from the U.S. Green Building Council.
 In November 2010, the building was selected as BOMA's 2010-2011 Outstanding Building of the Year in the 500,000-1 Million Square Feet category.